timothyrenner/bfro_sightings_data/README.md

 | `number`           | The report number.                                                                   |
 | `classification`   | The report class (see description in geocoded values).                               |

+## Weather

+The weather is built by hitting the [Dark Sky API](https://darksky.net/dev).
+You need an API key to get this dataset, and it does cost money, but not a lot.
+As of this writing it's $1 per 10k requests, and you need about 3.5k, so overall it costs a little over 30 cents.
+The API key needs to be in the environment as `DARK_SKY_KEY`, or it can be in a `.env` file somewhere as well.

+***TODO*** This is a work in progress, the weather data needs to actually be integrated with the reports.

 ## Elasticsearch

 I like Elasticsearch / Kibana for exploring data.